emkis/Talks/README.md

 English | [Portuguese](/README-pt.md)

 # Talks timeline :seedling:
-This is a place to centralize all the talks I gave and their resources.
-It's a great way to share and track my progress as a developer over time.
+This is a place to centralize all the talks that I've did and their resources.
+It's a great way to share and track my progress as a developer.

 <br>